RNC agrees to pay some of Trump’s legal bills in N.Y. criminal investigation

 Fischetti has been representing Trump as he faces investigations by Manhattan District Attorney Cyrus R. Vance Jr. (D) and New York Attorney General Letitia James (D).
-There has been no indication that either investigation involves Trump’s time as president, or any of his political campaigns.
+There has been no indication that either investigation involves Trump’s time as president or any of his political campaigns.

-A person familiar with the RNC’s decision who spoke on the condition of anonymity to discuss internal discussions said the organization was willing to foot the bills because James has made comments that she wanted to go after Trump.
+A person familiar with the RNC’s decision who spoke on the condition of anonymity to discuss internal conversations said the organization was willing to foot the bills because James has made comments indicating she wanted to go after Trump.
 James in 2018 told supporters that she intended to investigate Trump, noting that “I will be shining a bright light into every dark corner of his real estate dealings.”
-James has said her investigation is following the law, and not guided by politics.
+James has said her investigation is following the law and not guided by politics.

-The RNC is not paying some of the president’s other bills, such as his court battles over House Jan.
-6 committee requests, said the person familiar with the RNC’s decision.
+The RNC is not paying some of the president’s other bills, such as those for his court battles over the House Jan.
+6 committee’s requests, said the person familiar with the RNC’s decision.

 “As a leader of our party, defending President Trump and his record of achievement is critical to the GOP,” the party said in a written statement.
 “It is entirely appropriate for the RNC to continue assisting in fighting back against the Democrats’ never ending witch hunt and attacks on him.”

-Trump is a wealthy businessman with dozens of properties, and he also has built an independent political operation, which at last count had more than $100 million on hand.
-Trump did not respond to questions Monday about why the RNC was paying his legal bills.
+Trump is a wealthy businessman with dozens of properties, and he has built an independent political operation, which at last count had more than $100 million on hand.

+“The RNC is our important partner in advancing America First policies and fighting back against the endless witch hunts,” Taylor Budowich, a Trump spokesman, said in a statement.
+“The Democrats have become obsessed with weaponizing their offices against President Trump, which is a complete abandonment of their Constitutional obligations.”

 Fischetti’s firm did not immediately respond to a request for comment.